 Both men and women have several ways to improve fertility levels if trying for a baby.
-A daily nutritional supplement such as pre-Conceive will bring enormous benefits, as shown in Europe’s first-ever clinical study into the effect of a nutritional supplement on both male and female fertility.
+A daily nutritional supplement such as pre-Conceive will bring enormous benefits, as shown in Europe’s first-ever clinical study into the effect of a fertility supplement on both male and female fertility.
 However, there are many other simple changes that can also improve fertility levels, and here we detail six of them:

 1 – Eat More Wholefoods